CongducPham/LowCostLoRaGw/README.md

 Use an Arduino as a LoRa gateway
 ================================

 The gateway can also be based on an Arduino board, as described in the web page.
-With the Arduino IDE, open the Arduino_LoRa_Gateway sketch and set the compilation #define to have IS_RCV_GATEWAY and not IS_SEND_GATEWAY.
-Compile the code and upload to an Arduino board.
+With the Arduino IDE, open the Arduino_LoRa_Gateway sketch, compile the code and upload to an Arduino board.
 Then follow instructions on how to use the Arduino board as a gateway.
-It is better to use a more powerful (and with more RAM memory) Arduino platform for building the gateway.
+It is better to use a more powerful (and with more RAM memory such as the MEGA) Arduino platform for building the gateway.

 Running in 433MHz band
 ======================

-When your radio module can run in the 433MHz band (for instance when the radio is based on SX1276 or SX1278 chip) then you can test running at 433MHz as follows:
+When your radio module can run in the 433MHz band (for instance when the radio is based on SX1276 or SX1278 chip, such as the inAir4 from Modtronics) then you can test running at 433MHz as follows:

-- uncomment line "e = sx1272.setChannel(0x6C4000);" in Arduino_LoRa_temp or Arduino_LoRa_Simple_temp
+- select line "#define BAND433" in Arduino_LoRa_temp or Arduino_LoRa_Simple_temp
+- compile the lora_gateway.cpp with "#define BAND433"
-- run your gateway with "lora_gateway --mode 1 --freq 433.0" to be on the same setting for Arduino_LoRa_temp and Arduino_LoRa_Simple_temp
+- or simply run your gateway with "lora_gateway --mode 1 --freq 433.0" to be on the same setting for Arduino_LoRa_temp and Arduino_LoRa_Simple_temp
+- for the moment only one channel is defined in the 433MHz band: 433.0MHz as CH_00_433

 Mounting your Dropbox folder
 ============================